Snap to track: study tests app for teen diet accuracy

 Summary

-This small study tested whether a smartphone app that takes pictures of meals can accurately measure how many calories teens eat.
+This study tested whether a smartphone app that takes photos of meals can accurately measure how many calories teens eat.
 29 adolescents used the app for three days while researchers compared the app's estimates to a precise scientific method.
-The goal was to see if the app is a reliable tool for tracking diet in teens.
+The goal is to improve diet tracking for teenagers.

 Disclaimer